Prefix Consensus For Censorship Resistant BFT: Analysis of Protocol

 \begin{proof} \emph{Latency.} The low value is the verifiable low output of $\Pi^{\sf VPC}_1$, which is obtained in $3$ rounds, hence $3\delta$.
-Each view $w>1$ takes $2\Delta+3\delta$ time: $2\Delta$ to wait for proposals (or timeout) and $3\delta$ to run \pcver.
-A Byzantine party can cause a view to commit a parentless (empty) low value, and up to $f$ Byzantine parties can do so in $f$ different views.
-Hence it may take $f+1$ views after view~1 until some view commits a non-empty value and thereby triggers commitment of the view-1 high value.
-Therefore, the worst-case latency to output $v_i^{\sf high}$ is $3\delta + (f+1)\cdot(2\Delta+3\delta) = 2(f+1)\Delta + 3(f+2)\delta$.
+Delivering the initial direct \newview takes at most $\delta$.
+Let $k$ be the number of attempted views after view~1.
+Each such view takes at most $2\Delta+3\delta$: $2\Delta$ for proposal collection and $3\delta$ for \pcver.
+Between two attempts, collecting \emptyview messages and delivering the resulting indirect \newview take at most $2\delta$.
+Consequently,

+A parentless low can occur only while a Byzantine party is first in the cyclic ranking.
+Each failed view shifts that party away from the first position, so $k\le f+1$.
+Therefore

 In the fault-free synchronous case, parties exchange view-$2$ proposal objects in one round and then run $\Pi^{\sf VPC}_2$, which takes $3$ rounds.
 Thus within $4$ additional rounds, some non-empty value is committed in view~2 and ${\sf Commit}$ outputs the (view-$1$) high value.
 The total high latency is $3+4=7$ rounds, i.e., $7\delta$.